joakim/calendar/README.md

   - **Agriculture** – seasonal, follows natural cycles
   - **Business** – evenly divided, flexible scheduling
 - **Neutral**
-  - Not tied to any cultures or locations, except inevitably to the current scientific paradigm
+  - Not tied to any culture or religion, except inevitably to that of the current scientific paradigm
   - While scientifically grounded, it does not oppose combination with cultural or religious concepts

 ### Disadvantages